KevinNaufal93/crud-pharmacy/README.md

 # crud-pharmacy
-Apothecary administration web application for Profindo recruitment test.
+Apothecary administration web application used for junior developer test, but improved now 😎.
 Uses React, Node/Express JS and MySQL.

 # How to start
 1. Start the backend!